-Sip on this tea, er, broth to keep your digestive system running smoothly all party season long.
+Sip on this tea, er, vegan bone broth to keep your digestive system running smoothly all party season long.

 “Broth started as a way for people to be able to use all parts of an animal,” holistic health coach, herbalist, and Supernatural founder Rachelle Robinett says in the latest episode of Plant-Based.
 A way to be sustainable before it was a buzzword (slash environmental necessity), broth was used as a way to consume the less-desirable cuts of meat after the main cuts were already used.
 But Robinett explains that broth has long had medicinal uses, too.

 As for how to put those benefits into action, Robinett shares her personal go-to recipe for a vegan bone broth, made with miso to utilize its plant-based umami flavor and probiotic benefits.
 (It’s added later in the cooking process, so the heat doesn’t kill any of its good bacteria.)
-She also includes some key ingredients for immunity, as it’s the time of year where it seems virtually everyone has the sniffles.
+Other good-for-you ingredients include nutritional yeast (high in brain-boosting vitamin B12), garlic (which is anti-inflammatory and supports immune health), and ashwagandha (good for managing stress).

 Loading More Posts...